globerhofer/HIPAA-policies/source/sections/disaster_recovery_policy.md

 1. Contact Partners and Customers affected - Web Services
 2. Assess damage to the environment - Web Services
-3. Begin replication of new environment using automated and tested scrips, currently Salt.
+3. Begin replication of new environment using automated and tested scripts, currently Chef and Salt.
 At this point it is determined whether to recover in Rackspace, AWS, Azure, or SoftLayer. - Dev Ops
 4. Test new environment using pre-written tests - Web Services
 5. Test logging, security, and alerting functionality - Dev Ops
 6. Assure systems are appropriately patched and up to date. - Dev Ops